-09. Thumbnail sketches
+09. Draw thumbnail sketches

 A small thumbnail sketch (perhaps taking the form of a gesture drawing) can be useful for planning out a character’s pose, and enable you to consider different options for conveying an action.

 Once I come up with a pose I’m happy with, I’ll refine the sketch on a new layer placed on top of the thumbnail.
 This approach enables me to create a cleaner drawing, while hopefully still reflecting that initial feeling of movement.